b3rnoulli/rsocket-examples/rpc/README.md

 In order to generate required classes please use `gradle clean build` or `generateProto` command.

-More details about RPC over the RSocket are available here: xxxx
+More details about RPC over the RSocket are available here: https://blog.grapeup.com/read/reactive-service-to-service-communication-with-rsocket-abstraction-over-the-rsocket-66